Jaehee720/STATS418_SENTIMENT_ANALYSIS/README.md

 418_EDA.ipynb & 418_EDA.pdf: These files show our EDA part using R.

-418_project_models.ipynb: This files shows how we created our model using python.
+418_project_models.ipynb: This file shows how we created our model using python.

 Models Folder: Our final models are under this folder.